rahmansadat/REST-API-for-Literature-Database/README.md

-# backend_cw2

-## Back-end API server
-My submission for coursework 2 for 6003CEM.
+# REST API for Literature Database

+Secure RESTful API developed in Node.js using Koa and MySQL.